github/explore/topics/astronomy/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Astronomy
 ---

-Astronomy is an academic discipline and major branch of science that deals with the study of matter, objects, and phenomena in outer space and the Universe.
+Astronomy is an academic discipline and major branch of science that deals with the study of matter, objects, and phenomena in [outer space](https://en.wikipedia.org/wiki/Outer_space) and the Universe.
+Subfields include astrophysics, planetary science, astrobiology, and astrochemistry.